 Once your community, locality, land trust, or other organization has established the purpose of its project (what it is seeking to conserve or restore, and why), the next step is to determine how to implement that purpose.
 To do that, you need to assess what information you already have and what you still need to gather.
 Keep in mind that the goal is not to put everything on your map, but rather to prioritize.
-A green infrastructure map - a map of natural assets that supports community functions - is most effective as a strategic tool if your natural resources are ranked in terms of importance for achieving your goals.
-It is not uncommon for communities to make long lists

-"A green infrastructure map - a map of natural as sets that supports community functions - is most effective as a strategic tool if your natural resources are ranked in terms of importance for achieving your goals." of what should go on their maps without having first investigated if the data are available.
+A green infrastructure map - a map of natural assets that support community functions - is most effective as a strategic tool if your natural resources are ranked in terms of importance for achieving your goals.
+It is not uncommon for communities to make long lists of what should go on their maps without having first investigated if the data are available.
 That is frustrating, time-wasting and ultimately pointless.
 Natural resources should be ranked in large part based on how well the data represent the conservation value of those resources.

+"A green infrastructure map - a map of natural assets that support community functions - is most effective as a strategic tool if your natural resources are ranked in terms of importance for achieving your goals."